tkubica12/dataplayground/notes/Databricks ML associate/3 - training and evaluation.md

  - We only add new tree to the model as long as gradient is closer to zero (slope is less steep, so we are closer to minimum)
  - Pretty similar to gradient descent used in deep learning
  - Can overfit easily
+ - Typically supports both GPU learning and distributed learning
  - Somewhat between Linear Regression and Deep Neural Networks because it:
    - Can achieve good performance in quite complex problems (closer to DNNs)
    - For complex yet structured data try GBT first, for unstructured problems like vision/pixels, try DNNs first
    - It is still easier to compute than DNNs (cheaper, faster learning), but hard to parallelize
    - Interpretability is no longer as good as LR
-   - XGBoost is the most popular implementation of GBT
+   - **XGBoost** is the most popular implementation of GBT.
+Categorical values needs to be indexed, but not recommended to convert to OHE (as it would give more importance to continuous features)
-   - LightGBM by Microsoft - faster especially for larger datasets, but can more easily overfit (it produces more complex trees)
+   - **LightGBM** by Microsoft - faster especially for larger datasets, but can more easily overfit (it produces more complex trees).
+Can accept categorical values directly, but it is not as rich on handling categorical and text features as CatBoost.
+   - **CatBoost** by Yandex (Russian Google) is fast and especially good at categorical features (support OHE, statistical, combined features etc.) and also supports text features.
+It builds balanced trees (unlike others).
+Here example of XGBoost.

 ```python
 from sparkdl.xgboost import XgboostRegressor